gbaydin/hypergradient-descent/README.md

 Don't be worried that, instead of having to tune just one learning rate (`lr`), now you have to tune two (`lr` and `hypergrad_lr`); just see the next section.

 ## What is the advantage?
 Hypergradient algorithms are much less sensitive to the choice of the initial learning rate (`lr`), unlike the non-hypergradient version of the same algorithm.
-The hypergradient version of an optimization algorithm requires significantly less tuning to give performance better than, or in the worst case the same as, the non-hypergradient baseline, given a small `hypergrad_lr` (which can either be left as the recommended default, or tuned), Please see the paper for guideline values of `hypergrad_lr`.
+The hypergradient version of an optimization algorithm requires significantly less tuning to give performance better than, or in the worst case the same as, the non-hypergradient baseline, given a small `hypergrad_lr`, which can either be left as the recommended default, or tuned.
+Please see the paper for guideline values of `hypergrad_lr`.

 In practice, you might be surprised to see that **even starting with a zero learning rate works** and the learning rate is quickly adjusted to a useful non-zero level as needed:
 ```